 Gathering opt-ins by other channels

-A user can opt out by simply sending “STOP” (or other keyword given in the call to action), you would then receive this is a new inbound message that you would configure to send back to your own systems to allow you to opt out that user from future messaging.
-WhatsApp users also have the power to block a business by clicking on the business profile in the app and selecting the block business option.
+A user can opt out by simply sending “STOP” (or other keyword given in the call to action).
+You would then receive this as a new inbound message that you would configure to send back to your own systems to allow you to opt out that user from future messaging.
+WhatsApp users also have the power to block a business by selecting the business profile in the app and selecting the Block business option.